 Ocean conservation and employee engagement are essential to what we believe in.
 And through our collaboration with the University of Miami’s Rosenstiel School of Marine & Atmospheric Science, we do just that.
 In 2015, the Rescue a Reef initiative began, giving employees the chance to learn about coral restoration and their critical role in marine environments.
 In a series of dives, researchers invite employees to become “citizen scientists” by harvesting coral grown in underwater nurseries and transplanting them in ravaged areas.
 To date, our teams have outplanted over 1,000 staghorn corals.

-RCL has been a long time partner of Miami-Dade County Schools.
-Most recently, a five-year partnership with the school system has seen thousands of RCL employees give back to local schools through hands-on beautifucation projects including building sensory gardens and repainting school campuses.
+RCG has been a long time partner of Miami-Dade County Schools.
+Most recently, a five-year partnership with the school system has seen thousands of RCG employees give back to local schools through hands-on beautifucation projects including building sensory gardens and repainting school campuses.

 The Pan American Development Fund aids vulnerable communities in need, fosters economic and social progress, and delivers immediate response during humanitarian crises.
 Since 2007, we’ve partnered with PADF to actively participate in these efforts, creating a greater impact in communities that need it the most.
 From providing immediate relief to countries devastated by natural disaster, to assisting families through hardship, our collaboration with PADF continues to empower individuals throughout Latin America and the Caribbean.